 However, if the employee has concealed the protected activity from the employer, then an issue might arise about whether the employer knew about it before imposing the retaliatory action.
 For this reason, some whistleblowers will notify the employer directly, through a means that establishes the date on which the employer received the notice.
 Certified mail, email, and faxes can all provide evidence of the date of receipt.
 Sometimes, the employer's investigation or interrogation of an employee can reveal employer knowledge of the protected activity.

 The employee is not required to prove the underlying violation.
 The employee needs only a "reasonable basis" to believe that a violation might have occurred.
-Under Sarbanes-Oxley, internal disclosures (complaints made to a supervisor) are protected, but under the Dodd-Frank Act, disclosures are limited to disclosures made to the SEC.
+Under Sarbanes-Oxley, internal disclosures (complaints made to a supervisor) are protected.

 The Secretary of Labor has recognized that protected activity may be associated with "impulsive behavior."
 Employees cannot be disciplined for protected activity so long as it "is lawful and the character of the conduct is not indefensible in its context."
 A key inquiry is whether the employee has upset the balance that must be maintained between protected activity and ship discipline.
 If the employee's behavior oversteps the defensible bounds of conduct, the employee can lose the protections of the law.
 For example, one employee lost protection after swearing at a supervisor, refusing to change their conduct, and daring the employer to fire the employee.